Students and teachers at Sumter Central High School participated in an Autism Walk to show support, promote awareness, and celebrate inclusion!

 Throughout the week, our schools will be engaging students in fun and creative literacy activities designed to make reading exciting and meaningful.
 From themed dress-up days to interactive classroom experiences, there will be something special happening on every campus!

-13 days ago, Sumter County Schools
+about 2 months ago, Sumter County Schools

 Read Across America Week March 2-6.
 Celebrating a Nation of Readers.
 Guest Storytellers, Book Character Parade, Drop Everything and Read.
 Sumter County Schools.